 - A. Set the maximum number of samples for the statistics function.
 The setting range is 0 ~ 1024, or unlimited.
 If there is no limit, the number of statistics will be accumulated.
 If there is a limit, when the maximum number of statistics N is reached, only the latest N measurements will be counted.
 When the count is limited, only the first period measurement value of each frame is counted - B. Set the upper limit of the statistic number in a frame.
-Valid only when the count limit is set to "Unlimited". - C. Clear and restart the statistics.
-Pressing the Clear

-Sweeps button on the front panel has an equivalent
+Valid only when the count limit is set to "Unlimited".
+The setting range is 1 ~ 25,000 - C. Clear and restart the statistics.
+Pressing the Clear Sweeps button on the front panel has an equivalent effect - Turn the histogram on or off - E. Return to the previous menu

-effect

-- D. Turn the histogram on or off

-- E. Return to the previous menu